 Gray wolf conservation and management

-The department produces an annual report documenting the status, distribution, and management of wolves in the state of Washington over the previous year.
+WDFW produces annual reports documenting the status, distribution, and management of wolves in the state of Washington over the previous year.
 You can also watch a video of the Washington Gray Wolf Conservation and Management Annual report being presented to the Fish and Wildlife Commission.

 If you are interested in receiving email notifications of wolf activity updates, you can sign up here.